Play with Purpose. Lead with Possibility

 The Core Practices Behind This Philosophy

 Creative Recess is organized around a small set of recurring practices rather than a fixed curriculum.
+These practices form the Pathways of the Core Engine:

-• pausing and noticing what is present
+• Noticing — pausing to observe what is actually present

-• reframing inherited scripts and assumptions
+• Reframing — questioning inherited scripts and assumptions

 Together, these practices cultivate fluency — the capacity to remain responsive, relational, and imaginative under real conditions.

-Concepts are offered to support sense‑making and shared practice, not to rank, diagnose, or prescribe.
+Creative Recess uses language and frameworks as scaffolding, not destinations.
+Concepts are offered to support sense-making and shared practice, not to rank, diagnose, or prescribe.

 Fluency matters more than mastery.
+Practice matters more than performance.

 Intentions & Impact